telefonicaid/iotagent-ul/docs/installationguide.md

 -   **avoidLeadingSlash** this flag sets whether the agent publishes commands to topics starting with slash (default in order versions) or without the slash.
 See [discussion](https://github.com/telefonicaid/iotagent-node-lib/issues/866).
+-   **clean**: this flag is by default true, set to false to receive QoS 1 and 2 messages while offline.
+-   **clientId**: string ID which identifies client in mqtt broker.

 #### AMQP Binding configuration